crowdagger/crowbook/Roadmap.md

 Not really blocking (can happen after 1.0 without being breaking):

+* Demo as webservice
+* Support for internationalization
 * Real support for ODT
 * Download external images and embed them
 * Tex-like ligatures (see issue